 Share on Social Media

-New Methodist Internship Program
+New Methodist Internship Program Provides Experience, Employment

 A new partnership between the School of Nursing at UT Health San Antonio and the Methodist Healthcare System is offering undergraduate students the opportunity to attain invaluable experience during a paid internship that culminates in employment as a registered nurse.

-ship Program at Methodist Healthcare System was created in the fall of 2015 after Cynthia O’Neal, Ph.D., RN, associate dean for undergraduate studies, traveled to El Paso with Jamie Lingsch, M.S.N., RN-BC, vice president, clinical and professional education, for Methodist Healthcare System, and Annie Garcia, chief nursing officer of Methodist Texsan Hospital, to learn about an internship program there.
+The Nursing Internship Program at Methodist Healthcare System was created in the fall of 2015 after Cynthia O’Neal, Ph.D., RN, associate dean for undergraduate studies, traveled to El Paso with Jamie Lingsch, M.S.N., RN-BC, vice president, clinical and professional education, for Methodist Healthcare System, and Annie Garcia, chief nursing officer of Methodist Texsan Hospital, to learn about an internship program there.

 “We came back to San Antonio very enthused about implementing an internship program.
 Within a few months, the program was underway, and the first students were interviewed.
 The first nine undergraduate students were accepted to the program late that fall.
 They started the internship program in January 2016 and completed it in May when they graduated,” Dr. O’Neal said.